o-jasper/o-jasper.github.io/blog/_drafts/2014-06-03-hanging_blocks.md

 It is not quite clear what the implications are, or if i made a mistake.
-If it is a good idea, likely the best approach is to try figure out how to make developing for hanging blocks similar to developing for Ethereum itself, so people are around that know how to do it.
+If it is a good idea, likely the best approach is to try figure out how to make developing for hanging blocks similar to developing for Ethereum itself, so if people know how to do the one, they can do the other.

 The Merkle tree does not need to be all explicit in memory/harddisk.
 For instance, the client could keep track of the state like Ethereum, and just